stadibo/FlockSimulator/documentation/testing_document.md

 **BRUTE FORCE O(n^2)**

 The brute force implementation slows down significantly with larger amounts of agents.
-The java implementation is slightly slower, which might be caused by more complex functions and
+The java implementation is slightly slower, which might be caused by more complex functions for java ArrayList.

 ![alt text](https://raw.githubusercontent.com/stadibo/FlockSimulator/master/documentation/img/1000%20updates%20using%20brute%20force%20approach%20(FlockList).png "BF FlockList")